-Preparing for and committing terrorism on a Belgian continental shelf will be from now on also punis
+Preparing for terrorism on a Belgian continental shelf will be from now on also punishable

 Worldwide, the installation of wind turbines and the necessary equipment thereto at sea is increasing enormously.
 This evolution is also the case within the Belgian continental shelf.
 However, it does not only benefit the environment but also terrorists that might abuse these implemented technologies within the Belgian continental shelf for their terrorist acts.